 The 10 items to get started

 And of course, it’s not enough to care about the user experience and interface once a year.
-Indeed, you need to integrate it within your daily basis working process.
+You need to integrate it within your daily basis working process.

-There are many sources, for instance: LinkedIn, the Nielsen Norman Group blog, Twitter, UXmatters… Just read our blog post about it!
+There are many sources: LinkedIn, the Nielsen Norman Group blog, Twitter, UXmatters… Just read our blog post about it!

-Successful user experience improvement will require many skills to address all aspects, therefore it is why involving everyone early on is often a good idea.
+Successful user experience improvement will require many skills to address all aspects and that is why involving everyone early on is often a good idea.

 While there is no magic organization, there are bound to be processes you can employ because it’s all about culture.

 Who are your users?
 Can you summarize their portraits in a few types?
-For example, answering these questions, you will be able to direct your research in the right direction.
+By answering these questions, you will be able to direct your research in the right direction.

-You are rarely alone in your market, and your users/customers compare you to your competitors.
-Therefore, it is why it’s always important to try to do better or differently.
-Learn how to do an UX benchmarking.
+You are rarely alone in your market and your users/customers compare you to your competitors.
+That’s why it’s always important to try to do better or differently.

 Who better than the user to give you feedback on the positive and negative aspects of your solution?
 This method will at least lift the pain they are experiencing.